Not all states recognize handwritten wills—also known as holographic wills—as valid.

 Relying on a handwritten will in Texas is risky.
 Although it might be the fastest and cheapest way to plan now, it could cost your estate more in the long run.
 If the goal is to provide for your family, avoid a holographic will.

-Our estate planning attorneys can draft a will that meets your unique needs and satisfies your wishes.
 Whether you need a simple will or require something more complex, we have the experience to create a will that suits you.